Optimism

 Three’s a charm

-“Three grand essentials to happiness in this life are: Something to do, something to love, and something to hope.” ~Joseph Addison, English poet and essayist There’s something to be said for “The Rule of Three” — a time-honored literary device.
-We’ve got those three blind mice, three musketeers, three spirits of Christmas, and three wise men, just for starters.
-And of course, in countless fairy tales, the protagonist is granted three wishes or given three tasks.
-Yesterday I posted a few thoughts on the benefits of Dr. Andrew Weil’s “Three Good Things” journaling exercise.
-Today, along these lines, 18th-century essayist Joseph Addison gives us “three grand essentials” for happiness.
-How…
+“Three grand essentials to happiness in this life are: Something to do, something to love, and something to hope.” ~Joseph Addison, English poet and essayist There’s something magical about “The Rule of Three” — a time-honored literary device.
+Just for starters, there are three blind mice, three musketeers, three little pigs, three spirits of Christmas, three wise men, and the three fates.
+And of course, in countless myths and fairy tales, the hero on the journey is typically granted three wishes or given three tasks.
+I’m also a fan of Dr. Andrew Weil’s “Three Good Things” journaling exercise, which suggests making a list of three good things that happened each…